robbywashere-zz/tinyfunc/src/markdown-pages/resume.md

 - **Technologies used: Wordpress, Drupal, Perl, AWS, PHP / LAMP Stack and Javascript**

+### Telefund
-#### Telefund - Database and Systems Administrator / March 2010 - November 2010
+#### Database and Systems Administrator / March 2010 - November 2010

 - Coordinated tech-support and systems administration across 3 timezones and 4 different locations.

 - Took the lead and initiative in authoring scripts automating reporting and ETL (extract transform load) processes.

-- Triaged issues, various tasks and end-of-day reporting amongst IT team members and the occasional 'putting out a fire'
+- Coordinated and executed maintenance and repairs to essential IT company-wide infrastructure

 - **Technologies used: Perl, MySql, Unix, bash**